harrisonkong/HKUIViewAutoCornerExtension/README.md

 ## INTRODUCTION

 Using fixed corner radius in rectangular views often lead to inconsistent results when the device is rotated.
-This module provides the basic funcationalities to calculate a corner radius dynamically base on one of the sizes.
+This module provides the basic funcationalities to calculate a corner radius dynamically base on one of the sides.

 ## HOW IT WORKS